jhansikotla7004/whazzup-rs485-stm32/README.md

 ![Schematic](Schematic.png)

 ## 💻 Source Code

-The main program is located in:
+The main program is available in:
 `src/main.c`
 ### Key Features:
 - UART communication using USART1 and USART2
-- RS485 direction control using PB5
+- RS485 communication using SN75176
-- Register-level programming
+- Direction control using PB5 (DE/RE)
 ## Demo Video